psharma04/academic-kickstart/content/home/talks/index.md

 active = true  # Activate this widget? true/false
 weight = 70  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = "Latest Workshops"
-subtitle = ""
+subtitle = "Skills workshops and talks to make exams easier."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.